Spaceman (Nick Jonas album): Background

+Commercial performance

+Spaceman debuted at number 12 on the US Billboard 200 and number 8 on the Top Tastemaker Albums chart selling 16,000 pure album sales.

 Critical reception

 Spaceman garnered positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 61, based on 6 reviews.

 Robin Murray of Clash wrote that despite the sonic influences being too obvious throughout the record, he praised its honest lyricism and effective jams, singling out "Don't Give Up On Us" for being one of Jonas' "best solo performances to date", concluding that: "One of his most rounded and adult statements to date, 'Spaceman' is certainly worth exploring - as lockdown hobbies go, it's up there with banana bread as one of the most tasteful."
 PopMatters contributor Jeffrey Davies commended Kurstin's production for being "captivating and refined" and Jonas being able to sell the album's theme of isolation, but felt the lyrical content comes across as "immature and tone-deaf" when compared to the title track, saying that "he has the ability to be audibly subversive and memorable, delivering sounds that could easily transport the pop music fan to an imaginary dancefloor.
 It’s just the words that still need some work, perhaps by beginning to hold male pop stars to a bit of a higher standard."
 Oliva Horn of Pitchfork wrote that: "[T]he album's interstellar concept is interesting enough to get it off the ground, but too quickly Jonas retreats to his domestic comforts, without really probing the relationship that so inspires him, or charting any new territory in the pop universe.
 It's hard to imagine anyone who wasn't already a Nick Jonas fan playing this album on repeat.
 His brand may sell, but this music is less desirable."